 - Which audiences to targeting

-- Which topics to cover
+- Which topics and content ideas to cover

 In order for your digital content strategy to be effective, you must carefully consider what your audience is looking for and how you can reach them.
 Here are four steps to follow when building a digital content strategy: